Domain Driven Design

 Bounded Contexts

 The first key concept of DDD is Bounded Contexts.
 A Bounded Context is a boundary within which a specific model is defined and applicable.
 It helps to create a clear separation between different parts of the system, allowing teams to work independently on different contexts without interfering with each other.
 This separation also helps to reduce complexity and improve maintainability.
 A Bounded Context can be thought of as a mini-domain within the larger domain, with its own set of rules, language, and models.
-It is essential to identify Bounded Contexts early in the design process to ensure that the system is modular and scalable.
+The boundaries of a Bounded Context is defined by a business capability or a specific area of the problem domain.
+It is important to note that a Bounded Context is not necessarily a physical boundary, but rather a conceptual one.

 Entities

 Entities are objects that have a distinct identity and can change over time.
 They are the core building blocks of a domain model and represent the key concepts of the problem domain.
-Entities are defined by their attributes and behaviors, and they can be persisted in a database or other storage system.
+Entities are defined by their attributes and behaviors, and they can be persisted in a database or other storage system (Colla & Acerbis, 2025).

 Entities are typically long-lived and can have complex relationships with other entities.
 They are often used to represent real-world objects, such as customers, orders, or products.